goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ## Supervision Process and Grading

+The supervisor is in a strange role conflict:

+- They want to offer a project that is interesting to them and their research.
+- They want to offer a project that is feasible, challenging, and fun for you.
-As supervisor, I'm in a strange role conflict: During the project, I am your coach and want you to succeed, and in the end I'm expected to be an impartial referee and give you a grade.
+- During the project, they are your coach and want you to succeed.
+- After the project, they are expected to be an impartial referee and give you a grade.

 To reduce the stress level of everyone involved, let's explicitly discuss some expectations upfront.

 ### Timeline